laurencelundblade/QCBOR/README.md

 Status for t_cose 2.0 is very roughly this.
 COSE_Sign1 is working except for decoding of protected parameters.
 COSE_Sign works for a single signature.
 COSE_Mac0 is generally working.
 COSE_Encrypt and COSE_Encrypt0 are somewhat working.
-The HPKE here is disabled and is a early IETF proposal.

 There is still lots of work to do on COSE_Sign, clean up on COSE_Mac0 and some re design is exected for COSE_Encrypt.